Sex Addicts Anonymous (SAA)

 The primary goals of SAA include:

-• Achieving Sexual Sobriety: Members work toward defining and maintaining sexual sobriety based on personal boundaries that support their recovery journey.
+• Achieving Sexual Sobriety: Members work toward defining and maintaining sexual sobriety based on personal boundaries (the “Three Circles”) that support their recovery journey.

 • Building Healthy Connections: SAA encourages members to form supportive relationships with others in recovery, offering mutual encouragement and accountability.

-• Restoring Balance in Life: The program helps individuals cultivate healthier coping mechanisms and rebuild damaged relationships, fostering a sense of balance and fulfillment.
+• Restoring Balance in Life: The program helps individuals cultivate healthier coping mechanisms and rebuild damaged relationships.

 1. We admitted we were powerless over addictive sexual behavior—that our lives had become unmanageable.